jcurl/RJCP.DLL.CommandLine/README.md

 All exceptions derive from `OptionException`.

 - `OptionException`
-  - The `OptionArgumentsAttribute` is used more than once.
-Must be fixed in the program.
-  - The `OptionArgumentsAttribute` must be assigned to a collection property.
-    Must be fixed in the program.
-  - The `OptionArgumentsAttribute` is assigned to a collection of non-strings.
-    Must be fixed in the program.
   - Error parsing the option.
 This indicates a program error.
   - User provided an option after a general argument has been seen on the command line.
   - User provided a list but quotes are not formatted correctly, or missing quotes.
   - User provided an unexpected value to an option.
-- `OptionDuplicateException`
-  - The short option from `OptionAttribute` is used on more than one field or property.
-Must be fixed in the program.
-Note, single character long options are included in this check, as for example, Windows has the same character `/` for short and long options.
-  - The long option from `OptionAttribute` is used on more than one field or property.
-Must be fixed in the program.
-Note, a single character long options must be unique also when checked against short options, as for example, Windows has the same character `/` for short and long options.
 - `OptionUnknownException`
   - User provided an option on the command line that is unknown.
 - `OptionAssignedException`